palavrapasse/docs/go/linting-tools.md

 ## Decision

 Although we entitle `golangci-lint` as a "bazooka to kill an ant", we will go forward with it as the linting tool for Go codebases.
-It's just so extra configurable, we simply can't miss to use it.
-The con of using it is having to deal with multiple linting tools analysing the codebase at the same time, leading to increase of CPU usage and Disk I/O.
+It's just so extra configurable, we simply can't miss using it.
+The con of using it is having to deal with multiple linting tools analysing the codebase at the same time, leading to an increase in CPU usage and Disk I/O.

 Our conventions as linting rules, as well as the tool configuration, can be found in the [.golangci.yaml](src/.golangci.yaml) file.